 Colon Broom is a fiber-based dietary supplement that claims to not only improve bowel regularity, but also to cause weight loss and reduce bloating.
 The company makes the bold claim that their product was formulated “thanks to modern breakthroughs in gastrointestinal science.”

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Colon Broom based on clinical studies to give our take on whether or not this supplement is likely to support optimal gut health and cause weight loss.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Colon Broom to give our take on whether or not it's likely to support enhance gut function, and whether or not it's healthy.

 Ingredient Analysis